In coronavirus-hit world, sponsors to stand by delayed Olympics

 On Tuesday, the Tokyo Games were postponed to 2021, a first in the 124-year modern history of the event, due to the coronavirus pandemic which has prompted governments to shut businesses globally.

-Moments after the announcement, three major sponsors, Procter & Gamble, Intel and Coca-Cola, reaffirmed their commitment to the games.
+After the announcement, four major sponsors, Procter & Gamble, Intel, Airbnb and Coca-Cola, reaffirmed their commitment to the games.
+Bridgestone Corp 5108.T will seek "creative solutions" in a delay, it told Reuters ahead of the announcement.

 "As the longest standing sponsor of the Olympic Games, we remain committed to working together with the IOC and TOCOG (Tokyo Organising Committee) to create a successful and safe event," said a Coca-Cola spokesman.